Third quarterback rule: History

+First rule

 The third quarterback rule was instituted for the 1991 NFL season in reaction to a game between the Washington Redskins and the Philadelphia Eagles.
 In that game, sometimes called the "Body Bag Game", the Redskins lost both starting quarterback Jeff Rutledge and backup Stan Humphries to injuries.
 Without a third quarterback on their active roster, the Redskins had to use a player unsuited for that position.
 Brian Mitchell, a running back who played quarterback in college, completed the game in the quarterback position.
-The Eagles defeated the Redskins, 28–14.
+The Eagles won the game, 28–14.

 The rule was nearly triggered in Week 1 in when Tom Tupa went into a game for the New York Jets against the New England Patriots after starter Vinny Testaverde tore his Achilles tendon and was lost for the season during the first quarter.
 Head coach Bill Parcells made the decision before the game to have Tupa (who was primarily a punter but was drafted as a quarterback in 1988) as the backup quarterback and Rick Mirer as the emergency quarterback.
 Had Parcells put Mirer in before the fourth quarter, Tupa would not have been allowed to play for even his normal punting duties.
 Tupa went 6-of-10 for 165 yards and two touchdowns and kept the game close before the fourth quarter hit and Parcells was able to replace Tupa with Mirer at quarterback without penalty.

 In the 2010 NFC Championship Game between the Green Bay Packers and Chicago Bears, the rule was triggered with 57 seconds left in the third quarter.
 The Bears' starting quarterback, Jay Cutler, suffered from an MCL sprain just after halftime.
 His replacement, Todd Collins, was pulled after throwing four poor passes including two near interceptions in what would be his final NFL game of his 16-year career.
 When Caleb Hanie, the Bears' designated third quarterback entered the game before the fourth quarter, it meant that the Bears could not return either Cutler or Collins to the field the rest of the game.
 Hanie played well and almost led the Bears back from a 14–0 deficit, but the Packers won the game, 21–14.

 In the 2011 season, the active roster was increased to 46 players, and the ability to dress an extra quarterback was revoked.
 In 2020, the collective bargaining agreement added a similar rule for offensive linemen: teams can dress 48 players for game day provided they have at least eight linemen active; if they do not, they can only have 47 players dressed.